-In accordance with CoA C10 (b), Trans4m Rail have confirmed that construction water resources are legally and physically available:
+In accordance with CoA C10 (b), Inland Rail's previous Contractor have confirmed that construction water resources are legally and physically available:

-- Email correspondence between Trans4m and Moree Plains Shire Council on 19 February 2021 confirms water availability through overhead filler to service the first stage of the project from Penny's Road to Moree. - Email correspondence between Trans4m Rail and a local landowner dated 27 November 2020 confirms water is legally and physically available from Bore GW029428 / WAL11543 through water licence 90AL805162 - Water Agreement for WAL 11567 with Australian Food and Fibre
+- Email correspondence between Trans4m and Moree Plains Shire Council on 19 February 2021 confirms water availability through overhead filler to service the first stage of the project from Penny's Road to Moree. - Email correspondence between Trans4m, Inland Rail and a local landowner dated 27 November 2020 confirms water is legally and physically available from Bore GW029428 / WAL11543 through water licence 90AL805162 - Water Agreement for WAL 11567 with Australian Food and Fibre

-The following section provides indicative construction water sources that Trans4m Rail have investigated.
+The following section provides indicative construction water sources that Inland Rail's previous Contractor investigated.
 All construction water sources will be confirmed to comply with CoA C10(b) prior to extraction.

-5.2.1 Penney's Road to Moree
+5.1.1 Penney's Road to Moree